Thank you for visiting CHA.

 Child and Adolescent Psychiatry

-No restrictions to the number of visitors per day however we may limit the number of visitors at one time to maintain social distancing.
+There are no restrictions to the number of visitors per day; however, we may limit the number of visitors at one time.

 Adult and Geriatric Psychiatry

-No restrictions to the number of visitors per day however we may limit the number of visitors at one time to maintain social distancing.
+There are no restrictions to the number of visitors per day; however, we may limit the number of visitors at one time.